konturio/geocint-mapaction/README.md

 ## Generating OSM layers

-Pipeline for generating OSM layers look like this:
+Pipeline for generating OSM layers looks like this:

 1. downloading OSM planet
 2. extracting from OSM planet country region